OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/19 December 2001.md

 ---

-## Cosmic Structure & Densities

-- No relevant content in this session.

----

 ## Earth Changes & Environmental Events

 - Danny saw a "**rip in the sky**," and the response confirms many such occurrences lately.